soroush-mim/STream3R/README.md

 ## :computer: Inference
 You can now try STream3R with the following code.
 The checkpoint will be downloaded automatically from [Hugging Face](https://huggingface.co/yslan/STream3R).

-You can set the inference mode to `causal` for causal attention, `window` for window attention, or `full` for bidirectional attention.
+You can set the inference mode to `causal` for causal attention, `window` for sliding window attention (with a default window size of 5), or `full` for bidirectional attention.

 ```python
 import os